Gravel, Mulch, Sand...Which Should I Choose for My Landscaping?

-Stone is a very weather resistant material which makes it a great choice for Brevard County, Florida.
+Stone is a very weather resistant material which makes it a great choice for Brevard County.
 The resistance to moisture allows it to be used around hot tubs or pools, it also can assist in reducing erosion from rain and wind.
 Stone/gravel can come with a few drawbacks, particularly regarding plants.

 Lighter weight rocks specifically may reflect too much heat away from the soil, which can be detrimental to some plant types.
 Also, rocks and gravel tend to be more basic than acidic, which can be harmful to plants that thrive with more acidic soil.

-Round Gravel (Crushed Stone)
+Round Gravel (River Rocks)

 The smoother, rounded gravel or stone is a good candidate for more decorative landscape use, driveways, or walkways (like pathways winding through a garden).

 Broken or crushed gravel offer more angular surfaces, as opposed to rounded.
 This gravel is crushed to form more angular surfaces.
 It serves a purpose when used for decorative landscaping as well, or garden drainage.